Karlštejn (Beroun District)

 Karlštejn is a market town in Beroun District in the Central Bohemian Region of the Czech Republic.
 It has about 800 inhabitants.
-It is known for the medieval Karlštejn Castle, which is protected as a national cultural monument and is among the most visited tourist destinations in the country.
+Located on the Berounka River, the market town is known for the medieval Karlštejn Castle, which is protected as a national cultural monument and is among the most visited castles in the country.

+Etymology

+The settlement was named after Karlštejn Castle.
+The initial German name of the castle was Karlstein, meaning "Charles' castle" (literally "Charles' stone").

 Geography

 Karlštejn is located about 9 km east of Beroun and 16 km southwest of Prague.
 It lies in the Hořovice Uplands.
 The highest point is the hill Velká hora at 423 m above sea level.
-The built-up area in situated in a valley of the Berounka River and its tributary, the stream of Budňanský potok.
+The built-up area is situated in the valley of the Berounka River and its tributary, the stream Budňanský potok.
 The entire municipal territory lies within the Bohemian Karst Protected Landscape Area.

 History

 The predecessor of Karlštejn was Budňany, a settlement founded in 1348 by craftsmen who built the Karlštejn Castle.
 In 1952, the modern market town of Karlštejn was created by merging Budňany and Poučník municipalities and named after the castle.